Thursday, April 20, 2017

 Unemployment Compensation Benefits, Relief from Charges and Separation Eligibility; Voluntary Quit Issues; and Willful Misconduct— Unemployment Compensation remains a complicated and ever-evolving area of employment law, as well as a large cost to businesses.
 Keeping on top of the latest changes, as well as understanding what you need to do to comply with filing UC benefits, and how to handle voluntary quit and willful misconduct issues, are confusing areas for many HR professionals and benefits specialists.

-The PA Chamber presents Beth Mummert, an Employment Security Specialist from the PA Bureau of Unemployment Compensation to provide the answers you need on the latest changes, how and when UC benefits apply, and how to handle different situations businesses face, helping you eliminate mistakes and potentially saving your company money.
+The PA Chamber presents Donna M. Griffin, an Employment Security Specialist from the Office of UC Benefits Policy (OUCBP) and the Department of Labor and Industry to provide the answers you need on the latest changes, how and when UC benefits apply, and how to handle different situations businesses face, helping you eliminate mistakes and potentially saving your company money.
 We will cover:

 - Understanding UC Benefits, Relief from Charges and Separation Eligibility